strong-exchange/strong-exchange-bot/README.md

 ### Local development

-1. You must have installed the python 3.7 and the Postgres
+1. You must have installed the python 3.12 and the Postgres

 2. In the Postgres create a user and a database.
 Don't forget set this information to settings.

 3. Install the requirements

-   `pip install -r requirments.txt`
+   `poetry install --sync`

 4. Keep in mind for correct work you must pass at least TELEGRAM_TOKEN to environment variables